rashidlasker/deploy/week3/README.md

 Models
 ------

 The first step is to create your Django models for your project.
+The Django docs will be very useful for this part: https://docs.djangoproject.com/en/2.2/topics/db/models/.
 Generally, there are a few guidelines to consider:

 Remember, each model corresponds to a table in your database.
 Each model is represented in Django by a Python class.
 Each row in your